 Indonesia AirAsia operates scheduled international and domestic services and is an Indonesia associate carrier of Malaysian low-fare airline AirAsia.
-It is based at Soekarno-Hatta international Airport, Jakarta.
-Indonesia AirAsia was founded in 2004, initially named as Awair (Air Wagon INtenrational).
-In 2005, Awair changed its name to Indonesia AirAsia to fall in line with the other AirAsia branded arlines in the group.
+It is based at Soekarno-Hatta International Airport, Jakarta.
+Indonesia AirAsia was founded in 2004, initially named as Awair (Air Wagon international).
+In 2005, Awair changed its name to Indonesia AirAsia to fall in line with the other AirAsia branded airlines in the group.

 Australia (Darwin; Perth)

 India (Bangalore; Chennai; Kochi; Kolkata; Tiruchirappalli)